jehb/pollposition/README.md

 ## TODO

-- [ ] Merge changes with other working directory
+- [ ] Merge changes with other working directory from OpenJam. *(Yeah, probably shouldn't have kept my learning-to-use-Google-Directions-API stuff so spread acrsoss junk directories)*
 - [ ] Finish the game!
 (In other words, this is a partially-finished prototype.)

 ## Potential Remixes